thacherT1D/webdevstuff/Q3/README.md

 Finally, week 5 will bring you to another group project week!

 ## Week 1
 For weeks 1-3, you will be working through this [Angular Curriculum](https://learn.galvanize.com/content/gSchool/angular-curriculum/master/readme.md).
-It is self-paced, but the goal is to get to (or past the specified target by the end of each week).
+It is self-paced, but the goal is to get to (or past) the specified target by the end of each week.

 Target: Complete Unit 10